Battle of Jargeau: Battle

 Charles' VII's army included commanders such as Jean d'Orléans, Gilles de Rais, Jean Poton de Xaintrailles, and La Hire.
 The Duke of Suffolk William de la Pole led the English defense of the town.

 The battle began with a French assault on the suburbs.
 English defenders left the city walls and the French fell back.
 Joan of Arc used her standard to begin a French rally.
 The English retreated to the city walls and the French lodged in the suburbs for the night.

 The following morning Joan of Arc called upon the defenders to surrender.
 They refused.
 The French followed with a heavy artillery bombardment using primitive cannons and siege engines.
 One of the town's towers fell.
-Suffolk entered surrender negotiations with a minor French captain, La Hire.
+Suffolk entered surrender negotiations with a minor French captain at the time, La Hire.
 This breach of protocol antagonized the French command.

 Joan of Arc initiated an assault on the town walls, surviving a stone projectile that shattered against her helmet, knocking her to the ground.
-The English suffered heavy losses with the French executing those they took prisoner.
+The English suffered heavy losses, and the garrison was executed by the French.
+William de la Pole attempted to escape across the bridge to the north bank of the Loire but was captured.